Mexico's 2026 MFN Tariff Reform: New 10-50% Duties on Non-FTA Countries Across 1,463 Products

 Should Mexico's proposed tariffs were to exceed bound rates when ultimately adopted, however, the country would need to invoke GATT Article XXVIII (Modification of Schedules) procedures.
 This process requires:

-Affected countries could potentially initiate WTO dispute settlement proceedings if Mexico's tariffs were to violate bound commitments.
+Affected WTO Members could potentially initiate dispute settlement proceedings if Mexico's tariffs were to violate bound commitments or otherwise breach WTO disciplines, for example through discriminatory application or the introduction of prohibited country-specific measures disguised as MFN increases.

-Imports of goods originating from countries with which Mexico maintains a regional trade agreement are excluded from any tariff increases.
+Imports of goods originating in countries with which Mexico maintains a regional or bilateral trade agreement are excluded from any MFN tariff increases under the reform.
 Mexico maintains an extensive network of preferential trade agreements, including:

 Comprehensive and Progressive Trans-Pacific Partnership (CPTPP)